OpenRiskNet/home/openshift/recipes/local-volume-provisioner/README.md

 with a **physical volume**, **volume group** and finally, an example **logical volume**.

-Create a physical volume for or partition (we've only created one partition and so the partition will be `/dev/sdc1`)...
+Create a physical volume for our partition (we've only created one partition and so the partition will be `/dev/sdc1`)...

     # pvcreate /dev/sdc1